-Buy the CD-ROM from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$25 (no handling fee) or call 1-877-233-6767 toll free to buy the CD-ROM for \$25 (plus a \$5 handling fee).
+Buy the CD from National Technical Information Service at www.irs.gov/cdorders for \$25 (no handling fee) or call 1-877-233-6767 toll free to buy the CD for \$25 (plus a \$5 handling fee).
+Price is subject to change.

-CD-ROM for small businesses.
-Publication 3207, The Small Business Resource Guide CD-ROM for 2005, has a new look and enhanced navigation features.
+CD for small businesses.
+Publication 3207, The Small Business Resource Guide CD for 2006, is a must for every small business owner or any taxpayer about to start a business.
 This year's CD includes:

-- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2005. - IRS Tax Map to help you find forms, instructions, and publications by searching on a keyword or topic. - Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions.
+- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2006. - Tax Map: an electronic research tool and finding aid.

+- Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions. - A site map of the CD to help you navigate the pages of the CD with ease. - An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.